-Figures 1-3 compare the distributions of our ordinal centralization measure to partiasias' median responses for what are, in practice, the most often theorized about and empirically used institutional measures of party selection: national, regional/local, and party member influence on the selection process.7 Several major patterns stand out.
-Turning to Figure 1, based on a direct reading of relevant party institutional features, national parties often possess the predominant power in selecting candidates in our comparable sample.
-They have the power to dictate who will be on the list, generally through final candidate selection (108 parties), causing us to code them as a "very" important group 87% of the time.
+(108 parties), causing us to code them as a "very" important group 87% of the time.
 While the survey also shows that the national level is often important, survey respondents are more likely to answer that their central parties are simply moderately important to their selection, despite the formal rules that give their national parties final say over nomination.
 Second, survey respondents often see their local officials and individual party members as more important than formal party rules indicate.
-The modal coded and survey responses suggest that regional and local officials are important and moderately important to their nomination, respectively, but party rules provide little or no formal role for regional and local actors; while relatively few survey respondents indicated that such actors were "not important," this is the second most common coding in our rule-based data.
-The same pattern holds true for individual party members, where only a minority of parties grant the rank and file institutional selection powers.
+Coded and survey members suggest, modally, that regional and local officials are important and moderately important to their nomination, respectively, but party rules provide little or no formal role for regional and local actors; while relatively few survey respondents indicated that such actors were "not important," this is the second most common coding in our rule-based data.
+The same pattern holds true for individual party members.
 By contrast, surveyed members tend to see individual party members as moderately important in their selection, conflicting substantially with our institution-based assessments.
 The emphasis on local selectorates is also evident in the dummy-coded measures.

-On the whole, it is safe to say that institutional coding and survey based perceptions differ substantially.8 We argue that our dataset, drawn from an in-depth study by EP researchers, represents a purely de jure understanding of institutions.
+On the whole, it is safe to say that institutional coding and survey based perceptions differ substantially.
+We argue that our dataset, drawn from an in-depth study by EP researchers, represents a purely de jure understanding of institutions.
 We see two possible explanations for the difference between our data and the survey results: the survey could tap either ignorance or a contextualized understanding of survey questions.
-Each of these explanations suggests different interpretations of survey-based measures of institutional relationships, meaning that they measure different understandings of institutions than the de jure dataset we created.
+Each of these explanations suggests different interpretations of survey-based measures of institutional re-